blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 #### Creating Links

-Link creation will not be using arbitrary `path`s, instead Link Types must be used through Link Type URIs.
+Link creation will not be using arbitrary `path`s, instead Link Types must be used through Link Type URLs.

 **An example of a [`createLink`](https://github.com/blockprotocol/blockprotocol/blob/main/libs/%40blockprotocol/graph/src/graph-module.json#L395) instance in the current system:**